-Shareholders will be asked at the annual meeting to elect seven directors.
+Shareholders will be asked at the Annual Meeting to elect seven directors.
 Our bylaws allow for a minimum of three directors and a maximum of 11 directors.
+The Board of Directors has fixed the number of directors comprising the Board of Directors at seven members.
 Each elected director will hold office until the next annual meeting of shareholders and until the director's successor is duly elected and qualified.
-The board of directors knows of no reason why any of the nominees would be unable or unwilling to serve, if elected, but if any nominee should for any reason be unable or unwilling to serve, if so elected, the proxies received by the Company will be voted for the election of such other person for the office of director as the board of directors may recommend in the place of such nominee.
+The Board of Directors knows of no reason why any of the nominees would be unable or unwilling to serve, if elected, but if any nominee should for any reason be unable or unwilling to serve, if so elected, the proxies received by the Company will be voted for the election of such other person for the office of director as the Board of Directors may recommend in the place of such nominee.

-Shareholders may withhold authority to vote their proxies for either (i) the entire slate of nominated directors by checking the box marked WITHHOLD AUTHORITY on the proxy card, or (ii) any one or more of the individual nominees, by following the instructions on the proxy card.
+Shareholders may withhold authority to vote their proxies for either (i) the entire slate of nominated directors by checking the box marked WITHHOLD AUTHORITY on the proxy card or (ii) any one or more of the individual nominees, by following the instructions on the proxy card.
 Instructions on the accompanying proxy card that withhold authority to vote for one or more of the nominees will cause any such nominee to receive fewer votes.

-Upon recommendation of the Nominating and Corporate Governance Committee, the following seven persons have been selected by the board of directors as nominees for election to the board of directors: J. Barry Morrow, Scott M. Shaw, James J. Burke, Jr., Peter S. Burgess, Celia H. Currin, Alvin O. Austin and Ronald E Harbour.
+Upon recommendation of the Nominating and Corporate Governance Committee, the following seven persons have been selected by the Board of Directors as nominees for election to the Board of Directors: J. Barry Morrow, Scott M. Shaw, James J. Burke, Jr., Peter S. Burgess, Celia H. Currin, Alvin O. Austin and Ronald E. Harbour.
 All of the nominees are incumbent directors.
 Additional information about these nominees is provided in the table and biographical information that follow.